 The further impact of COVID-19 is seen comparing week-over-week (WoW) category click changes for the 7-day period ending on Cyber Monday from 2019 and 2020.
 Some categories saw practically no change at all—baked goods remained as relevant as ever, for example.
 Product categories that provide the means and reasons to stay outside saw greater lifts this year with yard & garden accessories and sweaters leading the way.
 There was also large demand for apparel, like cold-weather gear and athleisure, and home entertainment, like streaming services, wireless and cable plans, and gaming systems.
 Certain hobbies were on the rise too.
 Cookie jars & bread boxes clicks grew WoW in 2020 despite seeing a double-digit drop during 2019 as new bakers need somewhere to place their tasty creations.

-Earlier purchase decisions, a shift in major queries, and growth in categories well-suited to pandemic life are the current hallmarks of the festive shopping season, but with weeks to go before the close, plenty of opportunity still exists in the marketplace as consumers finish out their wish lists.
-Utilise rising queries like those containing “gift,” and categories that are seeing unseasonal growth, to deliver success in the time left this shopping season.
+Earlier purchase decisions, a shift in major queries, and growth in categories well-suited to pandemic life are the current hallmarks of the holiday shopping season, but with weeks to go before the close, plenty of opportunity still exists in the marketplace as consumers finish out their wish lists.
+Utilize rising queries like those containing “gift,” and categories that are seeing unseasonal growth, to deliver success in the time left this holiday season.